-The City's Debt Service funds include the General Debt Service Fund and the Sales Tax Revenue Debt Service Fund.
+The City's Debt Service funds include the General Debt Service Fund and the Sales

+Tax Revenue Debt Service Fund.
 The General Debt Service Fund is funded from ad valorem tax collections and transfers from various other funds.
-The Sales Tax

-Revenue Debt Service Fund is funded solely from transfers from the Park and Recreation Facilities Development Fund.
+The Sales Tax Revenue Debt Service Fund is funded solely from transfers from the Park and Recreation Facilities Development Fund.

 - 1) Suitability Any investment listed as eligible in the Investment Policy is suitable for the Debt Service Funds. - 2) Safety of Principal All investments shall be in high quality securities with no perceived default risk.
-The maximum allowable investment in commercial paper shall be limited to 10% of total Debt Service Fund investments.
 Market price fluctuations will however occur.
 By limiting the Debt Service Funds Portfolio maturity dates to the next scheduled debt service payment, the market risk of the overall portfolio will be minimized. - 3) Marketability Securities with active and efficient secondary markets are not necessary as the event of an unanticipated cash requirement is not probable. - 4) Liquidity Debt service funds have predictable payment schedules.
 Therefore, investment maturities shall not exceed the anticipated cash flow requirements.
 Investment pools and government money market mutual funds may provide a competitive yield alternative for time deposits and short-term fixed maturity investments.
 A singular repurchase agreement may be utilized if disbursements are allowed in the amount necessary to satisfy any expenditure request.
 This investment structure is commonly referred to as a Flexible Repurchase Agreement. - 5) Diversification Market conditions influence the attractiveness of fully extending maturities to the next unfunded payment date.
 At no time shall the debt service schedule be exceeded in an attempt to bolster yield. - 6) Yield Attaining a competitive market yield for comparable securities and portfolio restrictions is the desired objective.
 The City's portfolio shall be designed with the purpose of obtaining an optimized rate of return, through budgetary and economic cycles, commensurate with the investment risk, policy constraints and cash flow requirements.